helidon-io/helidon-build-tools/sitegen-maven-plugin/README.md

 ## Site Config File

-The site configuration file is used to configure the following
+The site configuration file is used to configure the following:
 * Asciidoctor engine: add libraries, declare attributes etc
 * Static assets: specify static files to be added to the output directory
 * Pages: define matching rules for the pages